eSoroosh/Portfolio/README.md

 # Portfolio
 ## 👋 About Me:
-I am a Senior Software Engineer with over a decade of experience in full-stack development, AI-driven product management, and IT project management.
+I am a Senior Software Engineer with over a decade of experience in full-stack development and IT project management.
 I specialize in building scalable software solutions that align with business objectives.
 My core expertise includes C#, Python, JavaScript, ASP.NET, Microsoft Dynamics 365, and Agile methodologies.
 I thrive in translating complex requirements into effective, user-centric software solutions.

 ## 🛠️ Skills:
 - Programming Languages